Refund Of Charges For Students Who Withdraw

-The amount of federal aid that has been earned is determined on a pro rata basis.
+The amount of federal aid that has been earned is determined on a pro rated basis.
 For example, if 30% of the period of enrollment has been completed prior to withdrawal, the student has earned 30% of his or her aid, but has not earned the remaining 70%.
 Return of Title IV funds are based on this 70% unearned percentage.

-Once a student has attended 60% of the semester for which he or she is registered, the student is considered to have earned all of the financial aid originally awarded and will not be required to return any funds.
+Once a student has attended more than 60% of the semester for which he or she is registered, the student is considered to have earned all of the financial aid originally awarded and will not be required to return any funds.

 If the student received (or the student’s parent received on their behalf) excess Title IV program funds that must be returned, NNU must return an amount equal to the lesser of: